Movatterモバイル変換

 Khojis (–1781), aUyghur governor ofUs-Turfan.
 Painting byIgnatius Sichelbart, a European Jesuit artist at the Chinese court in 1775.[79]

-After the destruction of the Dzungar Oirat people, theQing dynasty sponsored the settlement of millions of Han, Hui, Xibe, Daur, Solon, Turkic Oasis people (Uyghurs) and Manchus in Dzungaria since the land had been emptied.[73]
+After the destruction of the Dzungar Oirat people, theQing dynasty sponsored the settlement of millions of Han, Hui, Xibe, Daur, Solon, Turkic Oasis people (Uyghurs), and Manchus in Dzungaria since the land had been emptied.[80]
 Stanley W. Toops notes that modern Xinjiang's demographic situation still reflects the settlement initiative of the Qing dynasty.
-One third of Xinjiang's total population consisted of Han, Hui, and Kazakhs in the north while around two-thirds were Uyghurs in southern Xinjiang's Tarim Basin.[74][75][76]
-Some cities in northern Xinjiang such as Ürümqi and Yining were essentially made by the Qing settlement policy.[77]
+One third of Xinjiang's total population consisted of Han, Hui, and Kazakhs in the north, while around two-thirds were Uyghurs in southern Xinjiang's Tarim Basin.[81][82][83]
+Some cities in northern Xinjiang, such as Ürümqi and Yining, were essentially made by the Qing settlement policy.[84]

-The elimination of the Buddhist Dzungars led to the rise of Islam and its Muslim Begs as the predominant moral political authority in Xinjiang.
+The elimination of the Buddhist Dzungars led to the rise of Islam and its Muslim Begs as the predominant moral and political authority in Xinjiang.
 Many MuslimTaranchis also moved to northern Xinjiang.
-According to Henry Schwarz, "the Qing victory was, in a certain sense, a victory for Islam".[78]
-Ironically, the destruction of the Dzungars by the Qing led to the consolidation of Turkic Muslim power in the region, since Turkic Muslim culture and identity was tolerated or even promoted by the Qing.[79]
+According to Henry Schwarz, "the Qing victory was, in a certain sense, a victory for Islam".[85]
+Ironically, the destruction of the Dzungars by the Qing led to the consolidation of Turkic Muslim power in the region, since Turkic Muslim culture and identity were tolerated or even promoted by the Qing.[86]

 In 1759, the Qing dynasty proclaimed that the land formerly belonging to the Dzungars was now part of "China" (Dulimbai Gurun) in a Manchu memorial.[87][88][89]
 The Qing ideology of unification portrayed the "outer" non-Han Chinese like the Mongols, Oirats, and Tibetans together with the "inner" Han Chinese as "one family" united in the Qing state.
 The Qing described the phrase "Zhong Wai Yi Jia" (中外一家) or "Nei Wai Yi Jia" (內外一家, "interior and exterior as one family"), to convey this idea of "unification" to different peoples.[90]